-Substeps to perform

-This section describes how to set up your own private CA. Before setting up a CA for a real deployment, read the additional notes in "Choosing a host for a private certification authority" on page 230.

-To set up your own CA, perform the following substeps:

-- Step 1-Add the bin directory to your PATH

-- Step 2-Create the CA directory hierarchy

-- Step 3-Copy and edit the openssl.cnf file

-- Step 4-Initialize the CA database

-- Step 5-Create a self-signed CA certificate and private key

-Step 1-Add the bin directory to vour PATH

-On the secure CA host, add the OpenSSL bin directory to your path:

-set PATH=OpenSSLDir\bin;%PATH%

-% PATH=OpenSSLDir/bin: \$PATH; export PATH

-This step makes the openss1 utility available from the command line.

-Step 2-Create the CA directory hierarchy

-Create a new directory, x509CA, to hold the new CA. This directory will be used to hold all of the files associated with the CA. Under the x509CA directory, create the following hierarchy of directories:

-X509CA/ca

-X509CA/certs

-X509CA/newcerts

-X509CA/crl

-Step 3-Copy and edit the openssl.cnf file

-Copy the sample openss1.cnf from your OpenSSL installation to the X509CA directory.

-Edit the openssl.cnf to reflect the directory structure of the X509CA directory and to identify the files used by the new CA.
+Substeps to perform This section describes how to set up your own private CA. Before setting up a CA for a real deployment, read the additional notes in "Choosing a host for a private certification authority" on page 256.
+To set up your own CA, perform the following substeps: Step 1-Add the bin directory to your PATH Step 2-Create the CA directory hierarchy Step 3-Copy and edit the openssl.cnf file Step 4-Initialize the CA database Step 5-Create a self-signed CA certificate and private key Step 1-Add the bin directory to your PATH On the secure CA host, add the OpenSSL bin directory to your path: Windows > set PATH=OpenSSLDir\bin;%PATH% UNIX % PATH=OpenSSLDir/bin:\$PATH; export PATH This step makes the openssl utility available from the command line.
+Step 2-Create the CA directory hierarchy Create a new directory, x509C A, to hold the new CA. This directory will be used to hold all of the files associated with the CA. Under the x509C A directory, create the following hierarchy of directories: X509C A/ca X509C A/certs X509C A/newcerts X509C A/crl Step 3-Copy and edit the openssl.cnf file Copy the sample openssl.cnf from your OpenSSL installation to the x509CA directory.
+Edit the openssl.cnf to reflect the directory structure of the x509CA directory and to identify the files used by the new CA.